criztovyl/Pfosten/README.md

 #ABOUT
 This is an emerging PHP-script for doing simple polls or surveys.

-It's writter for/with [EllisLab](https://ellislab.com/) CodeIgniter.
+It's written for/with [EllisLab](https://ellislab.com/) CodeIgniter.

 #INSTALL